UWPCE-PythonCert/Py300/source/debugging.rst

 If that fails you...

 - Make sure the code you think is executing is really executing.
-- Simiplify your code.
+- Simplify your code (smallest code that causes bug).
 - Debugger
-- Boil it down to the simplest version that shows the bug
-  - Often you'll find it in the process
 - Save (and print) intermediate results from long expressions
 - Try out bits of code at the command line